tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 end;
 ```

-Because we work in 3 dimensions in the fused representation, the local index' dimension is $2^3 = 8$ for each tensor in the MPS, i.e. `localdims == fill(8, R) == [8, 8, …, 8]`.
+Because we work in 3 frequency dimensions in the fused representation, the local index' dimension is $2^3 = 8$ for each tensor in the MPS, i.e. `localdims == fill(8, R) == [8, 8, …, 8]`.
-The function `makeprojectable` creates a `ProjectableEvaluatorAdapter`, which represents an object that can be projected on a subset of indices.
+Used in the function `interpolateverts`, `makeprojectable` creates a `ProjectableEvaluatorAdapter`, which represents an object that can be projected on a subset of indices.
 For this purpose, it contains a `Projector` which can be thought of as restricting the function's support to a subset of its domain, giving zero elsewhere.
 A worked example will clarify this idea.
-For illustration, let's assume quantics, i.e. the tensors represent functions:
+For illustration, let us assume quantics, i.e. the tensors represent functions:

 ```julia
 localdims = [2, 2, 2]